pahapoika/nginx-build/README.md

 # NGINX Build Script

-This is an NGINX build script which compiles NGINX with a custom version of OpenSSL.
-It should work on other Debian-based Linux distros.
+This is an NGINX build script which compiles NGINX with a latest version of [LibreSSL](https://www.libressl.org/).
+It should work on CentOS.

-The benefit of building from source is you can customize the modules to your needs and always use the latest versions of NGINX and OpenSSL.
+The benefit of building from source is you can customize the modules to your needs and always use the latest versions of NGINX and LibreSSL.

-Compiling will take time, especially on a Raspberry Pi, so be patient.

 ## Usage